 It should be said that, contrary to BPM5, data series from 2000 onwards, which follows the methodology of BPM6, covers only goods involving a change in ownership between residents and non-residents.
 In other words, goods imported and exported for the purpose of finishing, treatment or processing are no longer included in the trade in goods data.
 Starting from 2014, imports and exports of goods for cross-border processing are monitored by the CNB under a special statistical research since, for the balance of payments purposes, the goods which do not involve a change in ownership are excluded from the CBS data on the foreign trade in goods of the Republic of Croatia.

-The results of this statistical research are compared and supplemented by CBS data on imports and exports of goods under manufacturing services on physical inputs owned by others which do not involve a change in owner-ship.
-The value of goods
+The results of this statistical research are compared and supplemented by CBS data on imports and exports of goods

 Table H4 Balance of payments - direct and portfolio investments^{a,b,c}